mythril-forge/homebrew-spells/spells/cantrips/message.md

 ---

 ## Description
-You point your finger toward a creature within range and whisper a message.
-The target (and only the target) hears the message and can reply in a whisper that only you can hear.
+You point your finger toward a creature within range, sending a brief message of twenty-five words or less.
+The target (and only the target) can understand the message.
+Until the end of your next turn, it can reply in a whisper that only you can understand (no action required).
+Regardless of a whisper's volume, both parties involved hear it clearly and comfortably.

 You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.
-Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood blocks the spell.
-The spell doesn't have to follow a straight line and can travel freely around corners or through openings.
+The spell can penetrate most barriers, but it is blocked by 3 feet of wood, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or magical silence.
+The spell doesn't have to follow a straight line to its target and can travel freely around corners or through openings.

 ---

-**Classes:** bard, sorcerer, wizard, artificer (revisited)
+**Classes:** bard, sorcerer, wizard, artificer

-**Subraces:** tiefling (abyssal)

 **Sources:** PHB, page 259

+**Quality Assurance:** :star: personal pass